bdamokos/eu-time-limit-calculator/README.md

 - **Article 3(4)**: Extension to next working day when period ends on non-working day
 - **Article 3(5)**: Minimum two working days requirement

+**Court Interpretation**: The calculator incorporates the interpretation from [**Case C-171/03**](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:62003CJ0171), which establishes that for periods expressed in weeks, months, or years, Article 3(2)(c) takes precedence over Article 3(1).
+This means such periods start from the event day itself rather than excluding it.

 **Disclaimer**: For educational purposes only - not legal advice.